-Why should you enroll in KCC’s TaH Program?
+Why should you enroll in KCC’s T&H Program?

-The hottest major with programs in: Hotel and Tourism Management, Marine Technology Mgmt, Culinary Arts and restaurant management, and Airport and Aviation Mgmt
+The hottest major with programs in: Hotel and Tourism Management, Marine Technology Mgmt, Culinary Arts and Food and Beverage Management, and Sports Management

 State of the art smart classrooms and computer labs

 Leading industry software such as Sabre and Micros Opera